-- Foundry COVID-19 (Novel Coronavirus) Information: Foundry has a dedicated COVID-19 webpage with information on accessing Foundry services, links to resources and support, and articles on covid-19, social distancing, stress, and anxiety. - Talking to Children about COVID-19 (Kelty Mental Health): suggestions for parents for talking to their children about COVID-19, tips for self-care and managing children's behaviour, and links to resources. - Talking to Children About COVID-19 and Its Impact (Centre for Addiction and Mental Health): advice and information for parents and other caring adults on helping children cope with stress and anxiety during the COVID-19 pandemic. - Supporting Kids During the Coronavirus Crisis (Child Mind Institute): tips for nurturing and protecting children at home - Helping Children Cope with Stress During the 2019-nCoV Outbreak (World Health Organization): factsheet with tips for parents and other caring adults. - How to Talk to Kids and Teens about the Coronavirus (Psychology Today): age-specific advice and information. - Managing COVID-19, Stress, Anxiety and Depression (Ministry of Mental Health and Addictions): overview sheet, with links to resources. - SEL Resources During Covid-19 (CASEL): dedicated covid-19 webpage providing guidelines and resources for parents, caregivers, and educators.
+- Parenting During COVID-19 (Kelty Mental Health): suggestions for parents for supporting and talking to their children about COVID-19, tips for self-care, and managing children's behaviour with links to resources.
+Updated (April 22, 2020) - Coronavirus: A Book for Children: a free digital book, illustrated by Axel Scheffler, for primary school age children about the coronavirus and the measures taken to control it.
+New (April 22, 2020) - COVID-19: Stay Well in Uncertain Times (Canadian Mental Health Association): dedicated COVID-19 webpage providing resources and supports.
+New (April 16, 2020) - Talking to Children About COVID-19 and its Impact (Centre for Addiction and Mental Health): advice and information for parents and other caring adults on helping children cope with stress and anxiety during the COVID-19 pandemic. - Supporting Kids During the Coronavirus Crisis (Child Mind Institute): tips for nurturing and protecting children at home - Helping Children Cope with Stress During the 2019-nCoV Outbreak (World Health Organization): factsheet with tips for parents and other caring adults. - How to Talk to Kids and Teens about the Coronavirus (Psychology Today): age-specific advice and information. - Managing COVID-19, Stress, Anxiety and Depression (Ministry of Mental Health and Addictions): overview sheet, with links to resources. - SEL Resources During COVID-19 (CASEL): dedicated COVID-19 web page providing guidelines and resources for parents, caregivers, and educators.